markushinz/socket-gateway/README.md

 Be aware that header values will be sanitized before forwarding them.
 The following headers will be removed:

-*host, accept, accept-charset, accept-encoding, accept-language, accept-ranges, cache-control, content-encoding, content-language, content-length, content-location, content-md5, content-range, content-type, connection, date, expect, max-forwards, pragma, proxy-authorization, referer, te, transfer-encoding, user-agent, via*
+*host, accept, accept-charset, accept-encoding, accept-language, accept-ranges, cache-control, content-encoding, content-length, content-md5, content-range, connection, date, expect, max-forwards, pragma, proxy-authorization, referer, te, transfer-encoding, user-agent, via*

-This gateway is **no** reverse proxy.
-Both absolute and relative paths from subsequent requests (i.e. loading stylesheets) will likely result in an error.
+**Only option A) behaves like a reverse proxy rewriting both response headers and body.** For options B) and C), Both absolute and relative paths from subsequent requests (i.e. loading stylesheets) will likely result in an error.

+### A) Map DNS names

+This is both the easiest and best way to use the gateway.
+Create a file `hosts.json` as described above to map dns names of the outer layer to the request targets.

+Keep in mind that multiple A or CNAME DNS records can point to the same outer layer 🥳!

-### A) Prepend host to path
+### B) Prepend host to path

 If you want to perform "GET https://my.private.api/router?key=value" through the gateway, simply perform "GET https://socket.gateway/my.private.api/router?key=value".

 The request path, method, headers, query and body will be forwarded, too.
 The schema is fixed to "https" and the port is fixed to "443".

-### B) Perform "POST /"
+### C) Perform "POST /"

 Perform a `POST /`request with the following JSON body: